The ultimate romcom guide: All the best romance movies Netflix has to offer

 Happy Anniversary (2018)

-Writer & director Jared Stern’s romcom hit Netflix back in March, telling the story of a relationship at a crossroads.
+Writer & director Jared Stern’s romcom hit tells the story of a relationship at a crossroads.
 Set during the course of a day with some heartwarming / heartbreaking flashbacks, couple Sam and Mollie hit their three-year anniversary where they grapple over whether to stay together or call it quits.
 Stars Noël Wells (Mr. Roosevelt), Ben Schwartz (Parks and Recreation), Annie Potts (Ghostbusters), and Joe Pantoliano (Memento).

 If you’re in love with Gillian Jacobs (Community) and you want to enjoy a girls trip to Ibiza without having to get up off the couch, Netflix’s Ibiza might just be the film for you.
 Jacobs, Michaela Watkins (Wanderlust), and Phoebe Robinson (I Love Dick) star as a group of friends who go to Ibiza to seek out a hot DJ Jacobs is totally looking to bone.
 Because why else does anyone go to Ibiza?